 - autumn welly walk to look at signs of autumn

-- Planetarium visit to develop our knowledge of space
+- Planetarium visit to school to develop our knowledge of space

 - Visits from people who help us – the dentist, the police, the train driver, the librarian, local visits to the shops

 - visiting farm to enhance the topic of growing – observing sheep, pigs, rabbits, goats

 - Incubator at school with eggs to watch chicks hatch

 - caterpillars in nets, watching changes to butterfly

 - Growing area developed with staff and children – children grow tomatoes, strawberries, beans, sunflowers

 - Trip to Lloyds park to experience travel on trains and trams

 FREQUENTLY ASKED QUESTIONS